ThatQuiz Test Library Take this test now

 C) The terrain was left as is

-D) The terrain was excavated to create terraces
+D) The terrain was covered with sand

 • 42.
 Which architectural group includes the pyramid of the same name and the Temple of Xtoloc?